-In 12/04/2012, by Resolution #217, we received authorization of \$378,000 which was spent for the study and design for construction.
+On 12/04/2012, by Resolution #217, we received authorization of \$378,000, which was spent for the study and design for construction.

-In 12/05/2017, by Resolution #192, we received authorization of \$3,000,000 which will be used for construction.
+On 12/05/2017, by Resolution #192, we received authorization of \$3,000,000 which will be used for construction.

 This project will provide for efficiency improvements in the Department of Social Services by renovating the Division of Temporary Assistance Intake - with attention to congestion reduction, staff and public safety, as well as security - to allow for streamlined and effective delivery of services.

 The rehabilitation will include improved service environments, enhanced video surveillance, duress alarms, security stations, new public address systems, reconfigured client approaches, and progressive stations.
 The signage will be graphic lighted displays and call up.
 There will be interpretive language systems.
 In addition we will enhance access control on doors and barriers, and the new furnishings will be ergonomic, appropriately aligned with the program flow.
 The building systems will be rehabilitated to include improved, efficient and balanced HVAC, sustainable lighting solutions, and maintenance friendly BMS interfacing.
 ADA enhancements will include mechanical door operators, selective seating arrangements, comfortable approach, and service stations.
 We expect that a more comfortable yet durable environment will improve the services to the clients.
+This project is 95% complete with only some minor modifications being created and installed due to new strategies of distancing in the workplace due to the pandemic experience.